 Novelty Sleeping Arrangements

-One of the things my children love about going on holiday is sleeping somewhere different, so we’ve come up with some ways to create that novelty for the school holidays in lockdown.
+One of the things my children love about going on holiday is sleeping somewhere different, so we’ve come up with some ways to create that novelty at home for the school holidays.

 - Camp in the back garden – If you have a tent that you can fit in the garden you can spend the night in it.
-We’re planning a BBQ and marshmallow toasting too.
-If your child is part of scouting they can also get a nights away badge for it
+If you don’t fancy sleeping in the cold, consider one of the indoor sleepovers below.

 - Sleep in the trampoline – If you don’t have a tent but do have a trampoline you could sleep in that, with sheets over the top and plenty of duvets.
 Probably only a good idea on a warm, dry night though!